Instagram-Worthy Spots Around Seattle to Visit With Kids

 Fun fact: The original camels were moved indoors to the Seattle Art Museum downtown in 1991, and the current camels outside SAAM are replicas.

-Volunteer Park delivers a twofer of spots ideal for posting on Instagram: Stop for a closeup with the famous “Black Sun” sculpture by Isamu Noguchi, which invites you to climb into its hole or frame the Space Needle within it.
+Volunteer Park delivers a twofer of spots ideal for posting on Instagram: Stop for a closeup with the famous “Black Sun” sculpture by Isamu Noguchi, which invites you to climb into its hole or frame the distant Space Needle within it.

 While away the rest of the afternoon visiting the museum, touring the Volunteer Park Conservatory, climbing the water tower or playing on the playground.